Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: The relatively stable model of a Galois covering

 The following result is the analog of \Cref{prop part of min} for the relatively stable model (instead of the minimal regular one).

-\begin{prop} Assume that we have $g(Y)\ge 2$ or $g(X)=0$.
-Assume moreover that $Y$ has relatively stable reduction; let $\XX$ be any model of $X$; and let $\YY$ be the corresponding model of $Y$.
-Then, $\XX\le \Xrst$ if and only if, for all components $V$ of $\YY_s$, we have $m(V)=1$ and one of the following holds: \begin{enumerate}[(i)] \item $a(V)\ge 1$; \item $a(V)=0$ and $w(V)\ge 3$; or \item $a(V)=0$ and $\underline{w}(V)=(2)$. \end{enumerate} \begin{proof} Suppose first that we have $\XX\le \Xrst$.
-Given a component $V$ of $\YY_s$, its strict transform $V^{\mathrm{rst}}$ in $\Yrst$ will have the same the same invariants $m$, $a$, $w$, and $\underline{w}$ as $V$ by \Cref{lemma inv m a w,lemma inv ww}.
+\begin{prop} With the above set-up, assume that $Y$ has relatively stable reduction; let $\XX$ be any model of $X$; and let $\YY$ be the corresponding model of $Y$.
+Then, $\XX\le \Xrst$ if and only if, for all components $V$ of $\YY_s$, we have $m(V)=1$ and one of the following holds: \begin{enumerate}[(i)] \item $a(V)\ge 1$; \item $a(V)=0$ and $w(V)\ge 3$; or \item $V$ is a vertical (-2)-curve. \end{enumerate} \begin{proof} Suppose first that we have $\XX\le \Xrst$.
+Given a component $V$ of $\YY_s$, its strict transform $V^{\mathrm{rst}}$ in $\Yrst$ will have the same the same invariants $m$, $a$, and $w$ as $V$ by \Cref{lemma inv m a w} and will be a vertical (-2)-curve if and only if $V$ is by \Cref{Minus12LinesStrictTransformRelative}.
 Now, since $\SF{\Yrst}$ is reduced, we have $m(V)=1$.
 Since $\SF{\Yrst}$ does not contain (-1)-lines or horizontal (-2)-curves, we deduce from \Cref{lemma12lines}(c) and \Cref{dfn minus two curve} (applied to the model $\Yrst$) that one of the three conditions (i), (ii) and (iii) above must occur.